igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 export const appStarted = createEvent();
 ```

-and then call this event in the point, which corresponds to "start of the app" - usually this is somewhere near the render.
+And then call this event in the point, which corresponds to "start of the app" - usually this is somewhere near the render.

 ```tsx
 import { appStarted } from 'root/shared/app-lifecycle';